opensafely/documentation/docs/getting-started.md

     *local* copy of the repository.
 We now need to *push* the repository's to GitHub to make the changes show up there.

-    Hover over "Source Control", click the three horizontal dots (`⋯`) next to "Source Control" and then select "Push".
+    Click the three horizontal dots (`⋯`) that is one of the icons next to "Source Control" and then select "Push".
 This should submit your changes to the GitHub repository that you created earlier.

     ![Pushing changes to GitHub.](images/gitpod-push-to-github.png)